dat-ecosystem/dat/README.md

 This should add a `dat` command line command to your PATH.
 Now you can run the `dat` command to try it out.

-The contribution guide also has more tips on our [development workflow](https://github.com/datproject/dat/blob/master/CONTRIBUTING.md#development-workflow).
+The contribution guide also has more tips on our [development workflow].

 * `npm run test` to run tests
 * `npm run auth-server` to run a local auth server for testing